-5. Empowering Seed / Fertilizer / Insecticide Inspectors, Conduct of Workshop, Publication of Handbook etc (Rs.
-7. 00 lakh)
+Empowering Seed/Fertilizer /Insecticide Inspectors, Conduct of Workshop, Publication/purchase of Handbook etc. Rs.
+1.52309 Lakhs

-There is a need for empowering Department Officers to make them competent in the statutory provisions of the relevant acts, rules and orders to function as Seed / Fertilizer /

-Insecticide Inspectors.
-Hence, it is proposed that a Key Resource Group (KRG) / Master Trainers Group(MTG), competent in all aspects of the relevant Acts shall be developed by selecting suitable Officers and deputing them to national level accredited training institutes such as NIPHM for special trainings or to organize such trainings by SAMETI with the participation of expert faculties.
-Further, a series of training programmes shall also be organized at SAMETI, RATTCs and FTCs for the Seed / Fertilizer / Insecticide Inspectors and other officers, Enforcement Handbooks shall be developed by the State Enforcement Cell and publications incorporating the new amendments on Insecticides Act & Insecticides Rules, Fertilizer Control Order, Seed Act, etc. may also be made available to the Enforcement Officers.
+There is a need for empowering Department Officers to make then competent in the statutory provisions of the relevant acts, rules and orders to function as seed/ Fertilizer / Inspectors.
+Hence, it is proposed that a Key Resource Group (KRG) / Master Trainers Group (MTG), competent in all aspects of the relevant Acts shall developed by selecting suitable Officers and deputing them to national level accredited training institutes such as NIPHM for special trainings or to organize such trainings by SAMETI with the participation of expert faculties.
+Further, a series of training programs shall also be organized at SAMETI, RATICs and FTCs for the Seed/Fertilizer / Insecticide Inspectors and other officers, Enforcement Handbooks shall be developed by the State Enforcement Cell and publications incorporating the new amendments on Insecticides Act & Insecticides Rules, Fertilizer Control Order, Seed Act etc. may also be made available to the Enforcement Officers.
 An amount of Rs.
-7.00 lakh is earmarked for meeting the related expenditure and it will be allocated on need basis.
+1.52309 Lakh is earmarked for meeting the related expenditure and it will be allocated on need basis.